lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 > Contributors evaluated tweets about multiple brands and products.
 The crowd was asked if the tweet expressed positive, negative, or no emotion towards a brand and/or product.
 If some emotion was expressed they were also asked to say which brand or product was the target of that emotion.

 Before cleaning, the dataset is expected to be a csv file with three columns:
-1. Tweet_text column contains the tweet text.
+1. 'Tweet_text' column contains the tweet text.
 2. Emotion in tweet is directed at column contains the product or service the tweet emotion is directed at.
 3. Is there an emotion directed at a brand or product column contains the emotion or the lack of emotion found in the tweet text.